Masai and person with the savannah in the background

 Included

 All meals at the safari camps, as specified in the program.
-Breakfast is included at the beach hotels.
-Here you also have the option to purchase half board or full board.
+Breakfast included at the beach hotels.
+Here you also have the option of purchasing half board or full board.

 Not included

-Some of the camps have all-inclusive, which will be specified in your travel offer.
+Some of the camps are all-inclusive, in which case this will be specified in your travel offer.

-Applied for online before departure.
-And potentially a visa for Tanzania.
+Apply online before departure.
+And any visas for Tanzania.

-We reserve the right to change prices.
-The day by day program is indicative and changes may occur.
-We also refer to our generelle terms & conditions.
+We reserve the right to make changes to prices.
+The day-by-day program is indicative and changes may occur.
+We also refer to our general travel conditions.

-On all our trips, we require you to have full health and accident insurance which will also cover any transport home.
+On all our tours, we require you to have adequate health and accident insurance that will also cover any repatriation.
 Read more about travel insurance.

 Highlights